Modeling symbiosis by interactions through species carrying capacities: Introduction

+Interactions between two or more biological species are known to essentially influence the carrying capacity of each other, by either increasing it, when species derive a mutual benefit, or decreasing it, when their interactions are antagonistic \cite{Boucher, Callaway, Stachowicz}.
+The same applies to economic and financial interactions between firms, which also form a kind of symbiosis, where the interacting firms develop the carrying capacity of each other also roughly proportionally to their sizes \cite{Press}.
+When species coexist, their carrying capacities are influenced by the species mutual interactions, either facilitating the capacity development or damaging it.
+Being functions of the species populations, such nonequilibrium carrying capacities can be naturally represented as polynomials over the population numbers \cite{Richerson}.

+Thus, it is now generally accepted that symbiotic organisms influence the carrying capacities of each other, hence the carrying capacities of symbiotic species are not fixed quantities, but should be considered as functions of population sizes \cite{Brown,Goff}.
+In the present paper, we suggest a mathematical formulation of this idea and investigate its consequences.

 The paper proceeds as follows.
-Section 2 presents the general structure of the model, and Section 3, a classification of different types of symbiotic interactions.
-Sections 4, 5, and 6 focuse on the structure of the model of symbiosis in the presence of mutual, respectively, asymmetric, and in the absence of direct interactions.
-Section 7 concludes.
+Section 2 presents the general structure of the model.
+In Section 3, we specify the classification of different types of symbiotic interactions, in the frame of the suggested mathematical model.
+Sections 4, 5, and 6 focus on the structure of the model of symbiosis in the presence of mutual, respectively, asymmetric, and in the absence of direct interactions.
+Section 7 concludes, explaining the principal difference of our model from the Lotka-Volterra model, and proposes a way to avoid the finite-time singularities arising under parasitic interactions.
+Also, we described several concrete examples demonstrating that the suggested mathematical models can be directly applied to different types of symbiotic relations, whether in biological symbiosis or in economic and industrial symbiosis.
+A discussion is given on the relation of the suggested approach to the processes describing the coexistence of microbial populations.

-\section{General Model of Symbiosis}
+\section{General model of symbiosis}

-Interactions between different co-existing species are usually modeled by equations of the Lotka-Volterra type [13,14].
-Such equations are adequate for predator-prey relations between different species, whether one studies the simple co-existence of two species [13,14], or more complicated cases corresponding to high-dimensional dynamical systems, such as multiply connected food webs [15,16], or the inter-relations between different cells and pathogens inside biological organisms [17,18].
-However, the symbiotic relations are known to be principally different from the predator-prey relations [1-5].
-Hence, they require another mathematical representation.
-To our knowledge, there is no general mathematical model describing symbiotic relations.